mdrillin/debezium-hugo/README.md

 ## Prerequisites

 Ensure you have installed the [extended version of Hugo](https://github.com/gohugoio/hugo/releases).
-See installation steps from [Hugo's official docs](https://gohugo.io/getting-started/installing/) and [Asciidoctor official docs](https://asciidoctor.org/docs/install-toolchain/)
+See installation steps from [Hugo's official docs](https://gohugo.io/getting-started/installing/) and [Asciidoctor](https://asciidoctor.org/docs/install-toolchain/)